-Fiber cement ICFs were developed in Europe after World War II.
-This type of ICF consists of ground up post-consumer wood waste, portland cement and a non-compressible rot-proof insulation material such as mineral wool.
+Fiber cement Insulated Concrete Forms (ICFs) were developed in Europe after World War II, partly in response to a lot of raw material (wood) laying on the ground in war-torn areas.
+This type of ICF consists of ground up post-consumer wood waste that is mineralized with clay and portland cement, with a non-compressible rot-proof insulation material such as mineral wool.
 This is a picture of a fiber cement ICF block:

-Durisol is one brand of cement-fiber block, pictured above.
-It’s a natural product that’s easy to work with.
+Durisol is one brand of fiber cement ICF block, and the most commonly seen in Michigan since they are manufactured in Ontario.
+It’s a natural product that’s pretty easy to work with.
 Durisol blocks are also hygroscopic, meaning they absorb excess moisture and release it slowly, providing a more even moisture content in the air.
-But the best part is that the blocks bias the concrete to the inside of the building.
-That’s important, because it allows the building to take advantage of the large thermal mass of the concrete.

-By biasing the concrete to the inside, Durisol blocks store more of the energy used to heat the house.
 When paired with south-facing, low-energy windows, the house is heated by the sun during the day, and the excess energy is stored in the concrete blocks, extending the solar effect by many hours.
-This can be an effective technique for building a passive house.
+This can be an effective technique for building a passively-heated buildings.

 Because Durisol blocks are made with wood and earth materials, there are some building biologists who state that it is a healthier structure to live in, with some claiming almost healing powers.
 Mold and other microbes do not grow on this material and the moisture migration through the wall is ideal so that humidity is well-managed in the home.